mmistakes/minimal-mistakes/_posts/2024-08-09-view-color-modifiers.md

 [<img src="/assets/images/post24/modifiers-result.png" width="80%"/>](/assets/images/post24/modifiers-result.png)

-As you can see from the screenshots above, the modifiers can actually do a decent job.
+As you can see from the screenshots above, the modifiers if used correctly, can actually do a decent job.
 And the best part is, they are supported from iOS 13+.
 Do note that as this solution affects the entire view it's applied on, it's best used for views comprising of just `Color`.
 If you apply it to views containing other elements such as `Text` or `Image`, this may lead to undesired results.

 ---
 Consider subscribing to my [YouTube channel](https://www.youtube.com/@swiftodyssey?sub_confirmation=1) & follow me on [X(Twitter)](https://twitter.com/swift_odyssey).
 Leave a comment if you have any questions.